Edward de Bono: Life and career

 Starting on Wednesday 8 September 1982, the BBC ran a series of 10 weekly programmes entitled de Bono's Thinking Course.
-In the shows, Dr Edward de Bono explained how thinking skills could be improved by attention and practice.
+In the shows, he explained how thinking skills could be improved by attention and practice.
 The series was repeated the following year.
 A book with the same title accompanied the series.
 In May 1994, he gave a half-hour Opinions lecture televised on Channel 4 and subsequently published in The Independent as "Thinking Hats On".
 In 1995, he created a futuristic documentary film, 2040: Possibilities by Edward de Bono, depicting a lecture to an audience of viewers released from a cryogenic freeze for contemporary society in the year 2040.

-In 2005, he was nominated (and reached the shortlist) for the Nobel Prize in Economics.

-Schools from over 20 countries have included de Bono's thinking tools into their curriculum, and he has advised and lectured at the board level at many of the world's leading corporations.

 Convinced that a key way forward for humanity is a better language, he published The Edward de Bono Code Book in 2000.
 In this book, he proposed a suite of new words based on numbers, where each number combination represents a useful idea or situation that currently does not have a single-word representation.
 For example, de Bono code 6/2 means "Give me my point of view and I will give you your point of view."
 Such a code might be used in situations where one or both of the two parties in a dispute are making insufficient effort to understand the other's perspective.

-Asteroid 2541 Edebono discovered by Luboš Kohoutek is named after him.